 Despite its exciting applications, graphene is not currently widely used, and cost is a key reason why.
 Here’s a look at the factors that impact graphene cost.

 Graphene has the potential to spur advances in a variety of sectors, from transport to medicine to electronics.
-Unfortunately, high graphene costs have slowed commercialization.
+Unfortunately, the high graphene cost of production has slowed commercialization.

 Despite its high price tag, graphene has many exciting applications.
 Notably, its properties have been applied to graphene-polymer composites.
 Together, these carbon-based materials are effective in energy, biomedicine, aerospace and electronics applications.
 In addition, graphene can be used for water purification due to its naturally occurring water repellent properties.